nus-cs2103-AY2425S1/tp/docs/UserGuide.md

         - To get the full path of the folder:
             1. Right-click on the folder and select **Properties**.
             2. In the **General** tab, you will see the **Location** field.
 Copy the location path.
-            3. Alternatively, you can navigate to the folder, click on the address bar at the top, and copy the full folder path (e.g., `C:\Users\YourName\Documents\AddressBook`).
+            3. Alternatively, you can navigate to the folder, click on the address bar at the top, and copy the full folder path (e.g., `C:\Users\YourName\Documents\TAHub`).
         - Open the **Command Prompt**:
             - Press `Windows + R`, type `cmd`, and press Enter.
         - Use the `cd` command and paste the copied path to change to the directory where the `.jar` file is located.
 Example:
           ```bash
-          cd C:\Users\YourName\Documents\AddressBook
+          cd C:\Users\YourName\Documents\TAHub
           ```
         - Run the app with:
           ```bash
-          java -jar addressbook.jar
+          java -jar TAHub.jar
           ```

     2. **Mac/Linux**: